 Candidates interested in the Math/Science Scholarship Competition must complete the following no later than December 3:

-- Submit an application for admission to Carthage and supporting materials (high school transcripts and ACT/SAT report).
+- Submit an application for admission to Carthage and supporting materials (high school transcripts).

 - Submit a one-page essay: Explain why you are interested in mathematics and/or natural sciences (this is part of the online scholarship application).

-The math/science faculty and the Office of Admissions will review your application, ACT/SAT scores and high school grades.
+The math/science faculty and the Office of Admissions will review your application and high school grades.
 Qualified applicants will be notified in early January.
-Successful candidates and their families will be invited to the Math/Science Scholarship Competition on Friday, February 14, 2020.
+Successful candidates and their families will be invited to the Math/Science Scholarship Competition.